What does it cost to see the exhibits?

 As a member, will I be able to bring guests in for free?

-Beginning at the Sponsor level, members receive complimentary one-time-use guest passes.
-Guest passes must be presented at the admissions desk If your membership does not include guest passes, you can upgrade your membership to the level or higher, or you may purchase admission for your guests at the museum entrance.
+Beginning at the Cutting Edge level, members receive complimentary one-time-use guest passes.
+Guest passes must be presented at the admissions desk.
+If your membership does not include guest passes, you can upgrade your membership to the level or higher, or you may purchase admission for your guests at the museum entrance.

 What museums does MoCNA have reciprocity with?

-Members at the Sponsor level and above receive the benefit of reciprocal membership with other art museums throughout the country.
+Members at the Cutting Edge level and above receive the benefit of reciprocal membership with other art museums throughout the country through the North American Reciprocal Museum Program.
+Members at the Innovator level and above receive an additional benefit of a reciprocal membership with more art museums through the Modern and Contemporary Museum Reciprocal Program.
 View a list of museums with which MoCNA shares reciprocity by clicking here.

 MEDIA AND OTHER INQUIRIES